 Fact: Children who are well informed and comfortable talking about sexuality with their parents are also the least likely to have intercourse when they are adolescents.
 Research clearly shows that comprehensive sexuality education programs can help young people delay involvement in sexual activities and sexual initiation.
 Numerous studies in peer reviewed literature, including a comprehensive study by the World Health Organization, have demonstrated that sex education programs that teach young people about both abstinence and contraception do not increase sexual activity nor lead youth to engage in sex at an earlier age.
 In fact, detailed evaluations of comprehensive sexuality education programs have shown that these programs can help young people to delay sexual initiation.
 For those who have already had sex, these programs have been shown to be effective in reducing the frequency of sexual intercourse and the number of sexual partners and in helping young people to use condoms and/or contraception more consistently.
 Knowledge does not lead to inappropriate behavior, whereas a lack of information or misinformation from the wrong source poses greater risks.

 Myth: Sexuality education disregards values and morals.

 Fact: A comprehensive sexuality education incorporates values and cultural sensitivity.
-Quality comprehensive sexuality education supports a rights-based approach in which values such as respect, acceptance, tolerance, equality, empathy, and reciprocity are inextricably linked to universally agreed human rights.
+Quality comprehensive sexuality education supports a rights-based approach in which values such as respect, consent, acceptance, tolerance, equality, empathy, and reciprocity are inextricably linked to universally agreed human rights.
 It also provides young people with the opportunity to explore and define their own individual values as well as those of their families and communities.